sporto/elm-tutorial/fetching_resources/showing_errors_3.md

 Try it!
 When you refresh your browser you should see an error message in the page (as long as the API server is not running).

+At this point you application code should look like <https://github.com/sporto/elm-tutorial-app/tree/0510-errors>.